AMSP-04/NETN-CBRN/NETN-CBRN.md

 * The output from a hazard prediction algorithm (a warning area defined in Allied Tactical Publication (ATP)-45) in response to a detector alarm or observation.
 *   Raw output from a dispersion model (contours) during a simulation run.

-### ATP45HazardArea

-The ATP45HazardArea object represents the hazard region as calculated by a warning and reporting model.
-Currently, only a subset of the ATP-45 definition is used.

-### ProbabilityHazardContourGroup

-The ProbabilityHazardContourGroup object provides a representation of the hazard area of the casualty effects of this CBRN hazard, calculated from the properties of the particular material.

-### RawDataHazardContourGroup
-The RawDataHazardContourGroup object provides a representation of the raw dispersion output, which is purely the quantity of the material calculated by a dispersion model.

 <img src="./images/cbrn_hazard.png" width="700px" />

 Figure: CBRN Hazard Area Objects.

+The `ATP45HazardArea` object represents the hazard region as calculated by a warning and reporting model.
+Currently, only a subset of the ATP-45 definition is used.

+The `ProbabilityHazardContourGroup` object provides a representation of the hazard area of the casualty effects of this CBRN hazard, calculated from the properties of the particular material.

+The `RawDataHazardContourGroup` object provides a representation of the raw dispersion output, which is purely the quantity of the material calculated by a dispersion model.